 I’ve found the easiest places to start are the ones where I don’t feel much attachment or excitement.

 For me, that was toiletries.
-I had no attachment to my usual deodorant, shampoo, or soap brands, so it was pretty painless to switch to zero waste bathroom products.
+I had no attachment to my usual deodorant, shampoo, or soap brands, so it was pretty painless to switch to zero waste bathroom products like plastic-free deodorant and zero waste toothpaste.

 Follow the 3 R’s in order